The Fantastic FourA team of four scientists and pilots who were caught up in a cosmic anomaly and given strange powers as a result of the exposure.

 - Scientist vs. Soldier: Hager berates Reed for not being at his beck and call to design something to catch the Surfer, Reed lets Hager know when he's making destructively stupid decisions.

-- The Stoic: He is usually stoic, humorless man.
+- The Stoic: He is usually a stoic, humorless man.

 - Too Dumb to Live: The General repeatedly trusts Victor over Reed, even giving him access to study the Surfer's board.
 Likely due to their mutual dislike of Richards.
 He even has the audacity to appear surprised when Victor inevitably screws everyone over and steals the board for himself.